jump-dev/AmplNLWriter.jl/README.md

 using JuMP, AmplNLWriter
 model = Model(() -> AmplNLWriter.Optimizer("bonmin"))
 ```
-If the solver is not on the path, the full path to the solver will need to be
+If the solver is not on the system path, pass the full path to the solver.
-passed in.

 ## JLL packages

+To simplify the process of installing solver binaries, a number of Julia
-A number of Julia packages provide precompiled binaries that are compatible with
+packages provide precompiled binaries that are compatible with AmplNLWriter.
-AmplNLWriter.
 These are generally the name of the solver, followed by `_jll`.
+For example,
-For example, `bomin` is provided by the `Bonmin_jll` package.
+`bomin` is provided by the `Bonmin_jll` package.

 To call Bonmin via AmplNLWriter.jl, install the `Bonmin_jll` package, then run:
 ```julia